Return to home

-for those of you that are unfamiliar with chinese culture, a rice dumpling is glutinous rice wrapped in bamboo or pandan leaves, whose faint fragrance permeates into the rice. sometimes, blue coloring derived from blue pea flower is added to give the rice a sweetened tang. it certainly ramps up the uniqueness of this traditional snack!
+For those of you that are unfamiliar with Chinese culture, a rice dumpling is glutinous rice wrapped in bamboo or pandan leaves, whose faint fragrance permeates into the rice.
+Sometimes, blue colouring derived from blue pea flower is added to give the rice a sweetened tang.
+It certainly ramps up the uniqueness of this traditional snack!

 Green Tea Rice Dumpling

-a dim sum restaurant in vancouver concocted these green tea rice dumplings. they are about as different from conventional rice dumplings as they can get. each dumpling is fried, and has a thick covering of green tea-flavored mochi (a japanese term for cooked glutinous rice that’s been pounded into paste) with a filling of sesame paste. pretty unique huh? sounds like a sinfully sweet combination to me!
+A dim sum restaurant in vancouver concocted these green tea rice dumplings.
+They are about as different from conventional rice dumplings as they can get.
+Each dumpling is fried, and has a thick covering of green tea-flavoured mochi (a Japanese term for cooked glutinous rice that’s been pounded into paste) with a filling of sesame paste.
+Pretty unique huh?
+Sounds like a sinfully sweet combination to me!

 Chimaki